mirage335/Taz_Mega/README.md

 Large-scale advanced multi-tool desktop factory derived from LulzBot Taz.
 Successor to FlexReplicator.

-Intended to simultaneously operate multiple milling, laser, extrusion (FDM 3D Printing), and inkjet (powder 3D printing, 2D coloring) tools.
+Intended to simultaneously operate multiple at least milling, laser, extrusion (FDM 3D Printing), and inkjet (powder 3D printing, 2D coloring) tools.

-SolidWorks files will eventually be replaced with FreeCAD, pending initial construction.
-See render.png for assembly overview, or download free eDrawings viewer for further investigation.

-_Copyright Extensions_
+#Copyright Extensions
 Files embedded into the design by mirage335 with a less restrictive license than GPLv3 place any derrived works under that license.
 This is definied to include any files pulled into the repository by mirage335 .

-_Copyright_
+#Copyright
 This file is part of Taz_Mega.

 Taz_Mega is free software: you can redistribute it and/or modify